KylerLoucks/server47/README.md

 2.
 Authenticating:
-On the first execution of the application and after every 90 days, you'll be asked to authenticate.
+On the first execution of the application, you'll be asked to authenticate.
 A link will be provided to do so in the console.
 Once you navigate to the link, you'll be asked to sign in to TD Ameritrade.
 After signing in, you be directed to a dead page.
 Copy the entire link of that page and paste it in the application prompt.
-You should now be authenticated.
+You should now be authenticated, td_state.json will be generated containing your access key